Countly/countly-sdk-documentation/web/next.md

   To display this overlay the SDK loads certain scripts from your server.
-To ensure the source of these scripts and to enable these scripts to be loaded from somewhere else other than your Countly server, the SDK offers a whitelisting option during the initialization since SDK version 22.06.2.
+To ensure the source of these scripts and to enable these scripts to be loaded from somewhere else other than your Countly server, the SDK offers a whitelisting option during the initialization.
 To whitelist domains other than your Countly server you should provide an array of these domains, as String values, under the 'heatmap_whitelist' flag during the initialization:
 </p>
 <div class="tabs">
   <div class="tabs-menu">